Tutorial: Create an author archive themer layout (Themer)

 - Next to the Themer layouts title, click the Add new button.

 - In the Title field, enter Author archive, or any other name that will help you remember what this theme layout is.
 In the Type field, select Themer layout and click Add themer layout.

-- On the Edit themer layout screen, for Location choose Author archives, then click Launch Page Builder.
+- On the Edit themer layout screen, for Location choose Author archives, then click Launch Beaver Builder.